 In the previous version of Google’s keyword planner, you could easily add negative keywords at the top of your generated list:

-To add them, you first need to either click the filter icon to the left or click the “Add filter” link.
+To filter them out, you first need to either click the filter icon to the left or click the “Add filter” link.

 Then select “Keyword text” to add negative keywords and filter your ideas list.